SynapseWeb/PyReconstruct/readme.md

 4. To trace a closed object, select the closed trace tool in the tool palette (or press `C` for "closed").

-5. Press and hold the `left mouse button` while tracing the outline of an object.
+5. Press and hold the `left mouse button` while tracing the contour of an object.

 6. Release the `left mouse button` to finish the trace.